-These consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
-The Company has a working capital deficiency of \$159,103 (2014 - \$73,615), negative cash flows from operating activities and has a deficit of \$10,936,373 (December 31, 2014 - \$11,466,667).
-In addition, the Company has future spending commitments with the Government of Malawi to keep its exploration licences in good standing.
+These consolidated interim financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
+The Company has a working capital deficiency of \$355,060 (2015 - \$159,103), negative cash flows from operating activities and has a deficit of \$11,042,485 (December 31, 2015 - \$10,936,373).
+In addition, the Company has future spending commitments with the Government of Malawi to keep its exploration licenses in good standing.
 If the amount expended is less than the minimum commitment, the shortfall becomes a debt to the Government of Malawi.
 These factors indicate material uncertainties, which may cast significant doubt on the Company's ability to continue as a going concern.
-The Company is in the process of acquiring, exploring and developing its mineral interests.
+The Company is in the process of developing its mineral interests.

-The operations of the Company for the next 12 months will be partially funded by cash remaining from a non-brokered private placement, which closed in two tranches on July 31, 2015 and October 20, 2015 and by future equity placements.
+The operations of the Company for the next 12 months will be partially funded by cash remaining from a nonbrokered private placement, which closed in two tranches on July 31, 2015 and October 20, 2015 and by future equity placements including a planned equity placement in June 2016.

 Should the Company be unable to continue as a going concern, it may be unable to realize the carrying value of its assets and to meet its liabilities as they become due.
-These consolidated financial statements do not reflect the adjustments or reclassification of assets and liabilities, which would be necessary if the Company were unable to continue its operations.
+These consolidated interim financial statements do not reflect the adjustments or reclassification of assets and liabilities, which would be necessary if the Company were unable to continue its operations.